-Bit Reset R/W Description 7 - 6 11 WO Enable PB7~PB6 digital input and wake-up event.
-1 / 0 : enable / disable These bits can be set to low to prevent leakage current when PB7~PB6 are assigned as AD inputs.
-When disable is selected, the wake-up function and interrupt requests from these pins are also disabled.
-5 1 WO Enable PB5 digital input, wake-up event and interrupt request.
-1 / 0 : enable / disable This bit can be set to low to prevent leakage current when PB5 is assigned as AD input, and to disable wake-up from PB5 toggling and interrupt request from this pin.
-4 - 1 1111 WO Enable PB47~PB1 digital input and wake-up event.
-1 / 0 : enable / disable These bits can be set to low to prevent leakage current when PB4~PB1 are assigned as AD inputs.
-When disable is selected, the wake-up function and interrupt requests from these pins are also disabled.
-0 1 WO Enable PB0 digital input, wake-up event and interrupt request.
-1 / 0 : enable / disable This bit can be set to low to prevent leakage current when PB0 is assigned as AD input, and to disable wake-up from PB0 toggling and interrupt request from this pin.
+Bit Reset R/W Description Enable PB7~PB6 digital input and wake-up event.
+7 - 6 11 wo 1 / 0 : enable / disable 7-0 11 VVO These bits can be set to low to prevent leakage current when PB7~PB6 are assigned as AD inputs.
+When disable is selected, the wake-up function from these pins are also disabled.
+Enable PB5 digital input, wake-up event and interrupt request.
+1 / 0 : enable / disable 5 1 WO This bit should be set to low when PB5 is assigned as AD input to prevent leakage current.
+If this bit is set to low, PB5 can NOT be used to wake-up the system and interrupt request from this pin.
+1111 Enable PB4~PB1 digital input and wake-up event.
+4 - 1 wo 1 / 0 : enable / disable 4-1 VVO These bits can be set to low to prevent leakage current when PB4~PB1 are assigned as AD inputs.
+When disable is selected, the wake-up function from these pins are also disabled.
+Enable PB0 digital input, wake-up event and interrupt request.
+1 / 0 : enable / disable 0 1 WO This bit should be set to low when PB0 is assigned as AD input to prevent leakage current.
+If this bit is set to low, PB0 can NOT be used to wake-up the system and interrupt request from this pin.